ijwhite/mqttitude/docs/SPECS.md

 ## Backend

+The MQTTitude "back-end" is a set of utilities and services which consume the data published by the MQTTitude apps.
+These basically consist of

+* an MQTT broker
+* a database
+* a Web interface

 ### MQTT broker

 Any compatible MQTT broker can be used, as long as it supports the features offerred by the apps, in particular _TLS_ and _authentication_.

+### Database

+* MySQL (maybe prefer PostgreSQL b/c of licensing?)

 ### MQTTitude Web interface

+* Display user location over time as list of places/countries
+* If possible, display routes on "map", e.g. using [Leaflet](http://leafletjs.com)